These funds are for mentoring in Washington and Clackamas Counties

 Systems that allow and perpetuate racism and violence against people must be stopped!

 We stand in solidarity with those who have been victimized by these systems.
-We stand in solidarity with those making their voices heard, crying out for justice and replacing systems that are unjust at their core.
+We stand in solidarity with those making their voices heard, crying out for justice and transforming systems that are unjust at their core.

 We are committed to listening.
 PHOENIX Rising Transitions is built on listening to the stories of those in our midst to discover common pressures on which we will act.
 We will continue to hold these conversations.